Frequently Asked Questions

 To plan a drone mission, follow these steps:

-1. Decide where and when you want to fly.
+1. Decide where and when you want to fly (date, time window, altitude, category, mode).

 The different colored polygons on the map represent restricted areas in Romania.
 These may include: